Galvin La Chapelle

 Alsace bacon that was crispy and complimenting the moistness of the warm smoked eel with the gasping texture of parsley was a very well-constructed dish.

 The novelty of the dish was the grilled lemon that was giving it the acidity to balance the meal.
 If that wasn’t enough, the truffle sauces opened up the softness of the fish, providing just the needed saltiness that could be felt at the tip of your tongue.
 I felt that the cliché to my dish was a combination of the French and Moroccan cuisine.
-The pigeon was cook to perfection, the moistness of meat and the spicy bitter taste of cous cous.
+The pigeon was cooked to perfection, the moistness of meat and the spicy bitter taste of couscous.

 Apple tarte Tatin

-The apple tarte Tatin with crème fraîche was nothing fancy but totally delivered in flavors, very soft with a light pastry which I enjoyed along with the silky cream.
+The apple tarte Tatin with crème fraîche was nothing fancy but totally delivered in flavours, very soft with a light pastry which I enjoyed along with the silky cream.

 What I paid: